EarlyCause/earlycause-tools/README.md

 ### 4. Add tools

-Now you can add your tools/scripts by opening the repository folder and locating your institution folder.
+Now you can add your tools/scripts to the repository.
+There should be a folder for your institution in the repository.
+If this isn't present, please contact [ena-earlycause@ebi.ac.uk](mailto:ena-earlycause@ebi.ac.uk) for further details.

 Once you add files to your institution folder you will see the changes in GitHub Desktop as follows: